IIGDT World International Institute of

 Course Objective

-To provide advanced information in applications and analysis (per ASME Y14.5 and ASME Y14.5.1) involving optimization strategies for given design applications, manufacturing methodologies and measurement implications.
+To provide applied working knowledge of advanced GD&T applications involving optimization strategies for given design applications, manufacturing methodologies and measurement planning.

-What You Will Learn In-Depth Analysis & Implications of Advanced Y14.5 Principles
+What You Will Learn In-Depth Analysis & Implications of Advanced Principles

 • Multiple feature patterns used to define a single datum, and negative implications of using “non-functional” surfaces as datum features